The manual describes how do do simple integration with

 src) and finds all lines that begin

 #include ", then takes the filename afterwards.
-This function does not work for all C files, but for most projects it is usually easy to write such a function that covers everything allowed by your coding standards.
+This function does not work for all C files, but for most projects it is usually feasible to write such a function that covers everything allowed by your coding standards.

 Assuming all interesting headers are only included directly by the C file (a restriction we remove in the next section), we can write the build rule as: